babupallam/Machine-Learning-ML-02--Supervised-Learning-Classification-Algorithms/README.md

 - **Description:** Basic understanding of perceptrons, multi-layer perceptrons (MLPs), and backpropagation.
 - **Implementation:** Simple neural network implementation using TensorFlow/Keras.
 - **Usage:** Training a neural network for classification or regression tasks.

-## Implementations

-This section contains Python scripts for each algorithm mentioned above.
-Each folder includes detailed README files explaining usage, dependencies, and examples.

 ## Resources